jsidrach/visual-react/README.md

 3. Run the Linter (in Android Studio: ```Analyze > Inspect Code```), and fix any issue detected
 4. Be sure the code follows the development guidelines mentioned before in the development parent section
 5. Rebase interactively to squash all commits into a single one, and explain in the commit body what was the bug and how it has been fixed
-6. Create a Pull Request to add the level to the main branch - the new code will be reviewed, improved, and eventually merged
+6. Create a Pull Request to add the fix to the main branch - the new code will be reviewed, improved, and eventually merged - thanks a lot!

 ### <a name="refactoring"></a> Refactoring / Improving code quality
 1. Create a new branch, named using ```refactor/<description>```, where ```<description>``` is a short description of the improvements going to be made